What Is FICA Tax? 10 Tax Terms You Should Know in 2021

 To determine your net capital gain, you’ll need to know if your gains are short-term or long-term.
 If you’ve had the asset for a year or less before you sell it, it’s a short-term gain.
 If you’ve had it for more than a year, it’s a long-term gain.

 The capital gains tax rate you’re liable for will vary depending on whether your asset is considered a short-term or long-term gain.
-The short-term capital gains tax is taxed at the same rate as your ordinary income — from 10 to 37 percent for 2018.
-People subject to a long-term capital gains tax can qualify for a reduced tax rate — generally zero, 15 or 20 percent.
+The short-term capital gains tax is taxed at the same rate as your ordinary income — from 10% to 37% for 2020.
+People subject to a long-term capital gains tax can qualify for a reduced tax rate — generally 0%, 15% or 20%.

 The child tax credit, or CTC, applies to individuals who can claim a child as a dependent, as long as the child meets additional conditions, including having a Social Security number before the due date of the tax return.
-The current child tax credit has increased from $1,000 to $2,000 per qualifying child.
+The current child tax credit is $2,000 per qualifying child.

 The earned income tax credit — aka EITC — benefits working people with low to moderate income by reducing the amount of tax they owe and possibly resulting in a refund.
 You must meet all of the IRS’ qualifying rules to receive the credit.